 Eating nutrient-dense foods while breastfeeding are the key to losing weight.
 Focusing on nourishing your body is the turning point many mamas need to transform their diet and their post-baby body.
 I have a free, 10-day reset plan that has helped so many mamas lose weight, even in just 10 days, without losing their milk supply.
 Some of the foods we focus on in the plan, and more in my program are:

 - breastfeeding protein powder

 - roasted veggies

 If your diet is 80% foods like these, you will start losing weight while breastfeeding.
 Most of the time many mamas fill their day with healthy foods, but they also give into cravings and eat all the extra chocolate and sweets.

 How to deal with cravings while breastfeeding:

-Dealing with cravings while breastfeeding is one of the biggest road blocks for weight loss.
-I have found the sweet cravings to be super hard myself, and other mamas.
+Dealing with cravings while breastfeeding is one of the biggest roadblocks to weight loss.
+I have found the sweet cravings to be super hard for myself and other mamas.
 That’s why I created Milk Dust, a breastfeeding protein powder that actually reduces sugar cravings, helping mamas to lose weight and keep up their milk supply.
-I am obsessed with this product, and took so much time to create the right formula to give breastfeeding mamas what they really need to help with weight loss.
+I am obsessed with this product and took so much time to create the right formula to give breastfeeding mamas what they really need to help with weight loss.
 You are welcome to use a 10% off coupon code: LACTATION if you want to try a sample pack and see if it works for you.
 Or course no product works for 100 % of everyone, but Milk Dust is proving to be successful for 90% of customers!
 There are some other ways to deal with sugar cravings, that are super helpful: